phil-kahrl/headless-s3-photo-site/README.md

 1. Your website needs to be customized by creating configuration for the settings of your AWS account.
 This requires some modification of JavaScript files, but no actual coding.

+2. Clone this project from GitHub and open "index.html" in your favorite text editor.

+See the following JavaScript variables at the top file:

+  BASE_URL - From the AWS console for your bucket use the URL provided in "Properties -> Static Website Hosting -> endpoint" BUCKET_NAME - The name of your S-3 bucket.
+  PREFIX - The name of the folder in the S-3 bucket where your photos will be kept.
+  SITE_TITLE - This will be the title in the of the website.
+  SITE_BANNER - The banner text for the site.
+  WELCOME_MSG - The welcome message for the site.

+3. Upload the modified index.html file to to your bucket.
+Make sure you have read permissions for "Everyone" for "Open/Download" on the file after you upload it.

+4. You can now add new photos to your site by uploading to the folder for images.
+The navigation for photos will be based on the last modified time for each file.